Michael Jordan is known as the Greatest of All Time but nobody is perfect.

 1) 72-10 Regular Season Record

-The 1971-72 Los Angeles Lakers were a legendary team that ended the season with a 69-13 record, which included 33 straight wins.
-They had Hall of Famers like Elgin Baylor, Wilt Chamberlain, Gail Goodrich and Jerry West.
+The 1971-72 Los Angeles Lakers were a legendary team that finished the season with a 69-13 record, including 33 straight wins and the franchise's first NBA championship.
+They were led by Hall of Famers Wilt Chamberlain, Gail Goodrich, and Jerry West.
+(A fourth Hall of Famer, Elgin Baylor, retired nine games into the season.)

 2) 18 Straight Regular Season Wins

 The all-time record for consecutive wins is 33 by the 1971-72 Los Angeles Lakers.
-Though the 18 straight wins by the Bulls in 1995-96 is only 11th on the list, it is the best any Chicago team has ever done.
+Though the 18 straight wins by the Bulls in 1995-96 is only 11th on the list, it's the longest streak for any Chicago Bulls team.

-We often take win streaks for granted, but we need to take into account that an 82-game season is grueling.
-Add in the travel, fatigue and injuries, and we begin to realize how hard it really is.
+We often take win streaks for granted, but we need to take into account that an 82-game season is grueling, what with travel, fatigue, and injuries.

 3) 6-Time NBA Champion (1991–1993, 1996–1998)

 Winning a single championship is difficult.
-A lot of legendary players ended their career without winning a championship, like Charles Barkley, John Stockton and Karl Malone to name a few.
-Michael did more than just win a championship.
-He won two three-peats.
+A lot of legendary players ended their career without winning one.
+Charles Barkley, John Stockton, and Karl Malone, to name a few.
+Michael did more than just win one, though.
+He won a pair of threepeats.

-It is arguable that the one and a half seasons Jordan spent away from the game could have been used to win two more championships to potentially pull off an eight-peat.
-This is a feat that has not been done since Bill Rusell's Celtics were dominating the league.
+It's arguable that the one-and-a-half seasons Jordan spent away from the game playing baseball could have been used to win two more championships to potentially pull off an eight-peat.
+This is a feat that has not been done since Bill Russell's Celtics were dominating the league in the 1960s.

 The closest player to duplicate the dual three-peat was Kobe Bryant, who had one three-peat and one two-peat.